Skip to content

 fone.tips

-10 min read
+Updated Apr 28, 2026 10 min read

 Legal Paper Size: Dimensions, Uses, and How It Compares

-Legal paper size is 8.5 x 14 inches (216 x 356 mm) in the United States and Canada.
+Quick Answer Legal paper size is 8.5 x 14 inches (216 x 356 mm) in the United States and Canada.
 It's 3 inches taller than standard letter paper and is used primarily for legal documents, contracts, and government forms.

 Legal paper size measures 8.5 x 14 inches (216 x 356 mm).
-That’s the same width as standard letter paper but 3 inches taller.
+It’s the same width as standard letter paper but 3 inches taller.
 If you’ve ever printed a contract or government form and noticed it didn’t fit on regular paper, legal size is probably what you needed.

-• Legal paper is exactly 8.5 x 14 inches (216 x 356 mm), making it 3 inches taller than standard U.S. letter paper but the same 8.5-inch width.
+• Legal paper measures exactly 8.5 x 14 inches (216 x 356 mm), making it 3 inches taller than standard U.S. letter paper but the same 8.5-inch width.

 Paper SizeDimensions (inches)Dimensions (mm)Primary Use